Practical examination questions

 To obtain a pass in the practical examination, you must achieve a pass in both days of the examination.

-Practical examination results are released approximately six weeks following your examination date, but can take longer.
+Practical examination results are released approximately six to eight weeks following your examination date.

-No credits or exemptions will be granted for previous practical examination attempts.
+No. The ADC does not offer credits or exemptions for previous practical examination attempts.

 Once you have successfully completed the ADC practical examination, you will be awarded an ADC certificate (general dentist) which will be available for download via the candidate portal.